eroicaleo/LearningPython/HandsOnML/Notes.md

 * It constrains the weights w of incoming connections such that ||w||\_2 <= r, which is max-norm Hyperparameters.

 ### Data augmentation

+* This is a test for source tree